Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Coming back to our write example, what happens on a write when we have no invalid entries?

-In cases like this the hardware implements a replacement policy.
+For cases like this the hardware implements a replacement policy.

 Firstly, in parallel to the other address table lookup mechanism, the hardware keeps track of the oldest valid entry based on the TTL.
 For cases where multiple entries have the same age, we once again have a static tiebreaking rule.
 This oldest entry is called the `victim` and is selected for new allocations.